 As part of PETA’s efforts to reach Fashion Week attendees, we placed dozens of posters featuring artwork created by ad agency Archer Troy all around Spring Studios.
 The artwork shows a fashion runway in a devastated environment with the following message: “Leather Sucks the Planet Dry.
 Your Leather Outfit Is Killing Animals and the Planet.”

 Animals are abused and violently killed in the exotic-skins and fur trades.
 Undercover investigations into the exotic-skins industry by PETA U.S. and other PETA entities worldwide have revealed that alligators’ necks are hacked open and that metal rods are shoved into the animals’ heads, while numerous investigations into fur farms have revealed that terrified animals are confined to filthy wire cages before they’re gassed, electrocuted, or bludgeoned or their necks are broken.
+Every year, 100 million minks, rabbits, foxes, dogs, cats, and other animals are killed for their fur.
 Some are even skinned alive.

 The tide is turning against materials stolen from animals, and it’s evident that consumers—especially young ones—don’t want to support industries built on animal exploitation.
 A recent survey by Glamour magazine found that approximately 73% of Generation Z members identify as animal rights activists.

 Behind the Scenes: The Making of ‘Stolen for Fashion’

 The human “fashion victims” are on set next to stand-ins for the main characters—a blow-up alligator and a stuffed animal.

 This is an overview of the set of “Stolen for Fashion.”